-This document provides information to the Grid community regarding the LDAP Schema realization of the GLUE information model (v.2.0).
+This document provides information to the Grid community regarding the LDAP Schema realisation of the GLUE information model (v.2.0).
 Distribution is unlimited.
 This implementation is derived from the proposed recommendation GFD.147 "GLUE Specification v.
 2.0".
-This document is a draft to be submitted for public comment after working group agreement (wginternal version 6)

 Copyright Notice